meepysaur/cafe_analysis/README.md

 - **Sales Performance:** How much the cafe is selling and how revenue is trending.
 - **Product Performance:** Which items sell the most and contribute most to revenue.
-- **Customer & Order Behaviour:** How customers buy, including order spize, spend, and channel (in-store vs takeaway).
+- **Customer & Order Behaviour:** How customers buy, including order size, spend, and channel (in-store vs takeaway).
 - **Payment Behaviour:** Which payment methods customers prefer and how they impact spending.

 The SQL queries used to inspect and clean the data for this analysis can be found [here](https://github.com/meepysaur/cafe_analysis/blob/main/Cafe_Data_Clean.sql).